 - We are promoting hand washing, masking and social distancing, and staying home or departing the Ride when sick.

 - We are increasing requirements for food service and food handling safety.

 - We are adding more PPE, rapid tests, and medical Crew team members to be extra vigilant in providing care.

 We encourage your friends and family to support you during the event.
 As in prior years, no spectators, friends, or family are permitted to join us at the hotel(s), unless given special permission in advance.
 Please contact email@example.com to inquire.

-We encourage all participants to invite friends and family to the Red Party / Closing Ceremony in NYC on Sunday, September 18, 2022.
+We encourage all participants to invite friends and family to our Closing Ceremony in NYC on Sunday, September 18, 2022.
 Details to follow.
-We encourage all spectators to be vaccinated or have a negative COVID-19 test within 72 hours of the Red Party.
+We encourage all spectators to be vaccinated or have a negative COVID-19 test within 72 hours of the Closing Celebration.